Top Gun: Combat Zones: Reception

-Top Gun: Combat Zones received "mixed or average reviews" according to Metacritic.
+The GameCube and PlayStation 2 versions received mixed reviews according to the review aggregation website Metacritic.
+Nintendo Power gave the GameCube version a mixed review, about three months before its U.S. release date.
+In Japan, where both console versions were ported for release under the name Top Gun: Ace of the Sky (トップガン 〜エース オブ ザ スカイ〜, Toppu Gan 〜Ēsu obu za Sukai〜) on December 26, 2002, Famitsu gave it a score of 29 out of 40 for the GameCube version, and 28 out of 40 for the PS2 version.

 Reviewers noted that aside from the title, the game has no relation to the film.
 Fran Mirabella III of IGN found the title misleading.
-Barak Tutterrow of GameSpy's PlanetPS2 was surprised that Digital Integration did not take advantage of the "opportunity that the Top Gun name offers".
+Barak Tutterrow of GameSpy was surprised that Digital Integration did not take advantage of the "opportunity that the Top Gun name offers".
 Doug Radcliffe of GameSpot was disappointed that the game did not make more use of the Top Gun license.
-Shane Reed of Play stated that despite the lack of characters from the film, the "spirit of Top Gun certainly shines through", thanks to "slick replays and strategically placed" 1980s rock music.